Logo: IMPRS for Solar System Science at the University of Göttingen - International Max Planck Research School - Solar System School

 FAQ

-Frequently Asked Questions about the application and recruitment procedure for PhD positions in astrophysics at the Solar System School.
+Frequently Asked Questions about the application and recruitment procedure for PhD positions in geosciences and astrophysics at the Solar System School.

 FAQ Application